vanOosterhoutLab/HybridCheck/03-manual.md

 In addition the method is then provided a series of name, value pairs where a name is one of the settings, and the value is the value to change it to.

 To use an example, we know from the text summary printed for the HybRIDS object above, that the `TripletGeneration` step has several settings: `Method`, `DistanceThreshold`, and `PartitionStrictness`.

-(Don't worry about what these settings do right now they are described more fully in the next manual sections - although the nice text summary gives you a clue e.g. `DistanceThreshold` is a *Distance Threshold for eliminating triplets with too similar sequences*)
+(Don't worry about what these settings do right now, they are described more fully in the next manual sections - although the nice text summary gives you a clue e.g. `DistanceThreshold` is a *Distance Threshold for eliminating triplets with too similar sequences*)

 Let's say we wanted to increace the `DistanceThreshold` parameters from 0.01 to 0.1.
-We can do that by calling the setParameters method:
+We can do that by calling the `setParameters` method:

     MyAnalysis$setParameters("TripletGeneration", DistanceThreshold = 0.1)